 The final youngster is probably the best-known of the bunch, even if his first-team action in the 2003-04 season consisted of just three cup games: Fàbregas eventually left Arsenal in 2011 after more than 300 games for the club.

-Following spells with Barcelona and Chelsea, the Spaniard moved to Monaco in January 2019 and scored his first goal for the club against Toulouse the following month.
+Following spells with Barcelona and Chelsea, the Spaniard moved to Monaco in January 2019 and spent the last three years in France.